 As we've mentioned, the closer to the actual wrist joint your tattoo is, the more sensitive the area will be.
 "The inner wrist near the palm is going to be the most sensitive," says Nick.
 Kabadurbak agrees, noting that this spot "can be one of the more painful ones on the body."

 Conversely, the outer or inner sides of the wrist, or the top of the wrist, won't be as bad in comparison.
 If you're set on the inside wrist for placement, though, don't despair.
 "I generally recommend going [up the arm] 1.5 to 2 inches to avoid [this issue]," says Nick.

 Other factors you will want to consider when it comes to a wrist tattoo include the following:

-- Studio cleanliness - The shop of your choice should meet all health department requirements for sanitation.
+- Studio cleanliness: The shop of your choice should meet all health department requirements for sanitation.
 Needles and any other implements should be in sealed, sterile packages until they're opened to use on you while you're in the chair.
-Your artist should wear sterile gloves while working.
+Your artist should also wear sterile gloves while working.

 "Don't wear a tight bracelet before a wrist tattoo," advises Nick.
 "It can make indentations in the skin, and the stencil won't lay flat."

 Unfortunately, there's no easy answer to this question.
 Pricing will vary depending on the design of the tattoo, the artist, and geographic location.
 A newer artist in an area with a low cost-of-living might charge $80-$100 for small work, suggests Nick.
 Karabudak says her studio's minimum is $300 for a wrist piece.
 Expect to spend at least $100 for a quality piece of work (not including an artist's tip).